 At the Opening Ceremonies of the 2012 Olympic Games, tens of thousands of spectators in London Stadium — plus millions watching at home — were treated to a clever video skit starring three iconic British figures: the actor Daniel Craig as James Bond, Her Majesty Queen Elizabeth II, and of course, the Queen's pet corgis.

-It's fair to say that the 93-year-old Queen is a corgi fanatic.
+It's fair to say that the Queen is a corgi fanatic.
 She has owned purebred corgis for more than eight decades, and for stretches in the 1980s she collected packs of up to 13 corgis at a time, most of them bred on the premises at Windsor Castle.

 The Queen's Constant Companions